WCRZ: Jingles

-WCRZ's jingle melody was adapted from KVIL in Dallas, Texas.
-For much of the 1990s, JAM Creative Productions produced WCRZ's jingles; it was TM Century that chose to sing the station's nickname, "Cars 108" to the melody of KVIL.
-For over a decade, however, WCRZ's jingles have been by TM Studios.
+WCRZ-FM's jingle melody was adapted from KVIL-FM in Dallas, Texas.
+For much of the 1990s, JAM Creative Productions produced WCRZ-FM's jingles; it was TM Century that chose to sing the station's nickname, "Cars 108" to the melody of KVIL-FM.
+For over a decade, however, WCRZ-FM's jingles have been by TM Studios.

-The KVIL jingles were originally produced from the TM Century package "KVIL: The '90s".
+The KVIL-FM jingles were originally produced from the TM Century package "KVIL: The '90s".
 KVIL-FM in the Dallas/Fort Worth, Texas market first aired that jingle package in January 1991 and continued to do so until Late Spring or Early Summer 1993, when JAM introduced the "Celebrate" package for that station.
 Before that time, however, that jingle package was first tested by TM on a radio station in country of Japan in late 1990, but TM later decided to shift the jingle package to American radio stations, just so that they could more easily syndicate that package to radio stations in several American markets.
 Following that, the "Memphis' Best Music" package from Thompson Creative was used.

 Jam Jingles were not used until the mid/late 1990s, and the package was Q95-Detroit's "Q Cuts" and "Quick Qs."
 Cars 108 returned to the KVIL packages from TM Century around the turn of the century.
 In 2008, Cars 108 had a custom jingle package produced by the world-famous jingle expert, Johnny Hooper.
 The RadioScape Package, simply called "Cars 108," was originally produced in 2008, with 5 new cuts added in 2010.
-The current jingle package is another adaptation of a KVIL jingle package, which is the "103.7 Lite FM"-era jingle package produced by Reel World Productions.
+The current jingle package is another adaptation of a KVIL-FM jingle package, which is the "103.7 Lite FM"-era jingle package produced by Reelworld Productions.